darthwalsh/bin/apps/PastebinForDiffs.md

 *should* show the diff, but only seems to have about 10% of changed lines.
 This could be because the normalized text file has **25k lines changed**, and GitHub truncates showing the actual diff?

 (Or, maybe orphaned commits is the root cause?
 It causes message: "There isn’t anything to compare." "**orig** and **stakx** are entirely different commit histories.")
+- [ ] Using `..` diff gives "13,439 additions, 13,721 deletions not shown because the diff is too large.
+Please use a local Git client to view these changes."

 ### Pasting the actual diff
 Just using `git diff` or github.com /compare link gives an unusable diff view, see below, as it doesn't account for words being on different lines in the paragraph.